Hybrid Smoothing for Anomaly Detection in Time Series: Introduction

 \section{Introduction}

 Many industrial and engineering processes that are monitored as times series have smooth trends that indicate normal behavior and occasionally anomalous patterns that can indicate a problem.
-In this work we combine a flexible model for a smooth curve with the potential to include more discontinuous interruptions.
-Although there are many possibilities for introducing anomalous behavior, this work is motivated by a specific problem in water filtration for the city of Denver.
-Here normal operation appears to be well described by a Gaussian process (GP) and the anomalous intervals exhibit abrupt discontinuities added to this GP baseline.
-From a frequentist point of view we characterize a GP model as involving a basis function expansion with quadratic penalties on the basis coefficients.
-The anomalous signal, however, tends to have discontinuities that are limited in number and so suggests a basis representation where many coefficients are small or zero.
+In this work, we combine a flexible model for a smooth curve with the potential to include discontinuous interruptions.
+Although there are many possibilities for introducing anomalous behavior, this work is motivated by a specific problem in water filtration.
+Here, normal operation appears to be well described by a Gaussian process (GP), and the anomalous intervals exhibit abrupt discontinuities added to this GP baseline.
+From a frequentist point of view, we characterize a GP model as involving a basis function expansion with quadratic penalties on the basis coefficients.
+On the other hand, the anomalous signal tends to have discontinuities that are limited in number and so suggests a basis representation where many coefficients are zero.
 This sparse representation can be captured by $L_1$ penalties on the basis coefficients.
-Thus we are led to a hybrid process signal that is a sum of two components, based on two separate sets of basis functions, where one set uses $L_2$ penalties to identify the trend while the other set uses $L_1$ penalties to identify distrubances.
+Thus, we are led to a hybrid process signal that is a sum of two components, each based on a separate set of basis functions.
+One set uses $L_2$ penalties to identify the trend while the other set uses $L_1$ penalties to identify disturbances.
 The development of the LASSO and related models $L_1$ penalties have been very successful in building sparsity into a set of parameters in an efficient and practical manner.
-However, the combination of $L_2$ and $L_1$ models for the basis coefficients to identify a mixed signal, to our knowledge, has not been exploited.
+However, the combination of $L_2$ and $L_1$ models for the basis coefficients to identify a mixed signal has not been exploited.